eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 ### Templates

 Project results presentation templates provides guidance on what to cover.
 The use of these templates is optional.
-They are made available in various in various formats in a GitHub repo created specifically for the presentations for each IETF Hackathon, e.g., <https://github.com/ietf-hackathon/ietf110-project-presentations>.
+They are made available in various in various formats in a GitHub repo created specifically for the presentations for each IETF Hackathon, e.g., {{RESULTS-PRESENTATIONS}}.

 #### PPTX